Slow, steady increase in exercise intensity is best for heart health.

 - For the vast majority of people, the benefits of physical exercise outweigh the risks.

-- However, for those who have inadequate training or who have underlying heart problems that may not have been detected, the risks of heart issues from extreme exercise, such as participation in marathons and triathlons, are increased.
+- However, for those who have inadequate training or who have underlying heart problems that may not have been detected, the risks of heart issues from extreme exercises, such as participation in marathons and triathlons, are increased.

 For most people, the benefits of aerobic exercise far outweigh the risks, however, extreme endurance exercise – such as participation in marathons and triathlons for people who aren’t accustomed to high-intensity exercise – can raise the risk of sudden cardiac arrest, atrial fibrillation (a heart rhythm disorder) or heart attacks, according to a new Scientific Statement “Exercise-Related Acute Cardiovascular Events and Potential Deleterious Adaptations Following Long-Term Exercise Training: Placing the Risks Into Perspective–An Update from the American Heart Association,” published today (February 26, 2020) in the Association’s premier journal Circulation.